 McComas and colleagues studied the very first signs of the 2014 solar wind pressure increase.
 But watching the data over the coming years may tell us even more — this time about the evolving shape of our heliosphere.

 “There have been many studies, some from quite a while ago, predicting what the heliosphere shape should look like,” Zirnstein, the lead author of the paper, reports.
-“But it’s still very much up for debate in the modelling community.
+“But it’s still very much up for debate in the modeling community.
 We’re hoping that the 2014 solar wind pressure increase could help with that.”

 Using the same data and simulations used in the previous paper, Zirnstein and colleagues ran the clock forward, modeling the heliosphere eight years after the 2014 solar wind pressure increase.
 The results describe not only the past, but also model the future.
 The paper was published on May 30, 2018, in The Astrophysical Journal.

 “What we think we should see in the near future is a ring, expanding across the sky, marking the change in energetic neutral atom flux over time,” said Zirnstein.
 “This ring expands away from the point of initial contact in the outer heliosphere, towards the directions of the heliotail.”

 Although the initial signal detected by IBEX in 2016 was a solid circle, it won’t stay that way.
 As the 2014 solar wind reaches points of the heliopause further and further away, they take longer to bounce back, like an echo off of a far-away wall.
 The heliosphere’s rounded shape causes this echo to reflect back in the form of a ring.

 But the key finding came from watching the ring as it expands.